 Highlights of the Women's Program

-At Caron, you can let go of the shame and secrecy to concentrate on getting the treatment you need.
+In the Women's Program at Caron Pennsylvania, you can learn to let go of the shame and secrecy and concentrate on getting the treatment you need.

 Clinical excellence and uncompromising patient-centric care mark every component of Caron’s core programming, which includes the Women’s Program.
 Our focus incorporates overall mental behavioral health, including treatment of co-occurring disorders.

-With more than 60 years of treating substance use disorder and process addictions, Caron emphasizes Recovery for Life, providing you and every patient we treat with lifetime support.
+With more than 65 years of treating substance use disorder and process addictions, Caron emphasizes Recovery For Life, providing you and every patient we treat with lifetime support.
 We view substance use disorder as a chronic treatable brain disease that requires a long-term management plan.